mikademus/arf/README.md

 * subcategories do not restart the table
 * header applies across all subcategories
 * each category is closed explicitly
-* closing a subcategory containing a table also closes the table
+* closing a subcategory containing a table (the *owning category*) also closes the table
+* closing a subcategory started inside the table returns to and continues the previous category in the nesting hierarchy.

-Example of a table wrapped in a category:
+Example of a table wrapped in an owning category:
 ```
 :header
     # a   b